Theses and Dissertations

 It is the responsibility of the research committee and student to ensure that the scientific and English language content of a thesis/dissertation are as accurate as possible; it is the responsibility of the student and College to ensure that the thesis/dissertation format is as accurate as possible.
 The final version of a thesis/dissertation submitted to and approved by the College is the official version and will not be changed in any way (including substantive and typographic changes).

 NOTE: Before submitting your thesis/dissertation for format review, you must

-Critical information: If information in your thesis/dissertation will undergo patent review, you must inform the Assistant Dean for Academic Affairs via email and request an embargo when you first submit your document for format review.
-You must also indicate a 2-year embargo in your ProQuest account.
+Critical information: If information in your thesis/dissertation will undergo patent review, you must inform the Assistant Dean for Academic Affairs via email and request an embargo when you submit your document for a preliminary or formal format review.
+You must also indicate an equivalent embargo in your ProQuest account.
 See the publishing process documents for specifics.

 Updates to Thesis/Dissertation Information

-Requirement: On the Approval Page, the names of your research advisor and all committee members must be included with a line for each signature.
-When submitting your TD for format review, you must include the Memorandum of Understanding and the Signature Page (without signatures) if those have not already been approved by CGHS.
+Requirement: On the ET/D Signature Page, the names of your research advisor and all committee members must be included with a line for each signature.
+When submitting your ET/D for formal format review, you must include the Memorandum of Understanding and the Signature Page (without signatures) if those have not already been approved by CGHS.
 A Signature Page Word template is on the ET/D Portal home page.

 - Doctor of Philosophy